toobutta/Auterity-Dream/DEPLOYMENT_SUBSCRIPTION_GUIDE.md

 │  │  ✅ Offline Mode        ✅ Full Data Control          │   │
 │  └─────────────────────────────────────────────────────┘   │
 └─────────────────────────────────────────────────────────────┘

 ```

-This comprehensive deployment and subscription guide demonstrates how the Auterity Error-IQ platform intelligently detects and adapts to different deployment models while maintaining consistent feature availability and user experience across SaaS, white-label, and self-hosted environments.
+This comprehensive deployment and subscription guide demonstrates how the Auterity Error-IQ platform intelligently detects and adapts to different deployment models while maintaining consistent feature availability and user experience across SaaS, white-label, and self-hosted environments

+.